 Oreskes is the person I credit for inadvertently alerting me to the existence of this otherwise very obscure Greenwire brief.
 The situation surrounding her connection to it along with other apparently outgrowth tie-ins to it are arguably the third major problem with it.

-Stay tuned for part 2: the troubling connections to this Greenwire brief.
+Part 2: the troubling connections to this Greenwire brief.